How To Deploy An Ethereum RPC Node

 - Update Your App

-Now comes the easy part – updating your application to use your new RPC endpoint.
+Now comes the easy part – updating your application to use your new RPC Endpoint.
 This usually means changing a configuration file or environment variable.
 Instead of pointing to Infura’s URL, you point to your Instanodes URL.

 - Monitor Performance